-In this research-backed guide I’ll show you how to write better content by improving the clickthrough rate of your internal links n order to reduce bounce rate and increase the pages per session metric.
-Optimize anchor text and write content that engages customers and boosts your bottom line.
+In this research-backed guide I’ll show you how to write better content by improving the clickthrough rate of your internal links in order to reduce bounce rate and increase the pages per session metric.

 There are many reasons why internal link strategy matters: